Guest blogging holds a ton of potential and can be a seriously valuable tool in your content marketing arsenal.

 Tips for Getting More Grit into Your Work

-- Look for statistics to back up any claim you.
-Make sure they have a high domain authority, and you’re publishing stats from the source — not someone discussing that source.
+- Look for statistics to back up your claims.
+Make sure they have a high domain authority, and you’re publishing stats from the source – not someone discussing that source.

 - Don’t assume the reader is a novice.
 If you’re writing for a more advanced website, their readers already know the gist of the basics.
 Dig past those and get into the nitty-gritty details they crave.

 - Have an idea, then pick it apart further.
 There is no such thing as a topic that cannot be picked apart even further.
 Look what I’m doing here on the subject of guest posting!
-You thought that was a simple issue?
+Did you think this was a simple topic?

 2. Focus on List Style Posts

 A list post can help make your content easier to digest.

 Even for an advanced website, people don’t have time to scour paragraphs of content.
 When you break up what you’re trying to say into a list format, it just comes out easier.